chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 As the astute reader has no doubt surmised at this point, the foundational operation that defines a palindromic structure in linguistics is *inversion* (i.e. a method of reversal).
 What may not yet be clear is how this operation of inversion propagates through the hierarchy of entities defined over its domain.
 As this necessary structure of interdependent inversions between hierarchical layers becomes apparent, the mathematical description of a Palindrome will seen to be a *"recursion of inversions"*.

-Theorems 2.3.9 - 2.3.11 of this subsection mark the first notable results obtained from the current formal system.
+Theorems 2.3.9 - 2.3.11 of this subsection mark the first notable results obtained from the formal system.
 Their empirical truth in natural language represents confirmation of the formal system's construction.
 These theorems demonstrate the Character-level symmetries required by invertibility propagate up through the Word-level of linguistics and manifest in conditions that must be imposed on the Word-level structure of an Invertible Sentence.

 Admissible Sentences
 ^^^^^^^^^^^^^^^^^^^^